andreihirleata/SortManager/README.md

 # Sort Manager

 ## About
-Java project built to demonstrate the usage of a bubble sort algorithm in order to sort an array containing integers
+Java project that demonstrates the use of Bubble Sort, Binary Tree Sort, Merge Sort algorithms to sort an array.

 The algorithm implements the below interface and fulfils its contract
 ```JAVA